MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-enterprise.md

 ### 1. Configure a database

 By default, the web node configuration sets up a local SQLite database.
-By default, the web node configuration sets up a local SQLite database.
-If you want to use a different or remote database, follow these instructions to [configure that database](configure-remote-database.md) (SQL Server or PostgreSQL).
+We strongly recommend that you use a SQL Server or PostgreSQL database for this configuration to achieve higher availability.
+In fact, you cannot use SQLite database at all if you have multiple web nodes or need a remote database.

+Follow these instructions to [configure that database](configure-remote-database.md).

-If you plan to configure multiple web nodes, then you **must** set up a [remote SQL Server or PostgreSQL database](configure-remote-database.md) so that data can be shared across web node services.
+If you intend to configure multiple web nodes, then you **must** set up a [SQL Server or PostgreSQL database](configure-remote-database.md) so that data can be shared across web node services.

->[!NOTE]
-> Create this database and register it in the configuration file below BEFORE the service for the control node is started.
+>[!WARNING]
+>Choose and configure your database now.
+If you attempt to configure a different database later, you'll lose the data in your current database.

 <a name="add-compute-nodes"></a>